What is Intestinal Gas?

 Sorbitol occurs naturally in many fruits and is an artificial ingredient in many sugar-free foods.
 Sorbitol is classified as a polyol or sugar alcohol.
 About 8% to 12% of the population cannot absorb sorbitol.

-• Contrast X-rays: Barium (swallowed or inserted into the rectum) may help any abnormalities in the digestive tract show up better on X-ray images.
+• Contrast X-rays with barium may enhance abnormalities in the digestive tract on X-ray images.

 Diet changes can help reduce the amount of gas your body produces or help gas move more quickly through your system.